ncatlab/nlab-content/pages/9/9/1/5/5199/content.md

 A [[link diagram]] can be made into a diagram of a framed links by giving it the **blackboard framing**: this views each segment of the link diagram as a ribbon lying on the "blackboard".

-Two diagrams represent the same link diagram if and only if they can be related by a modified version of the [[Reidemeister moves]] in which the first move is replaced by the following move.
+Two diagrams represent the same link diagram if and only if they can be related by a modified version of the [[Reidemeister moves]].

+{#1stReidemeisterMove} The **1st Reidemeister move** for framed links is:

 [[!include modified Reidemeister move 1 - SVG]]